 Lichens are symbiotic organisms made from a combination of an alga and a fungus.
-The symbiotic relationship may be mutualistic or, more of a parasitic form since the fungus benefits while the algal partner may be harmed.
-There are three kinds of lichens, foliose, which is leaf-like, fruticose, which is shrub-like, and crustose, which is crust-like.
+The symbiotic relationship may be mutualistic or, more of a parasitic form, since the fungus benefits while the algal partner may be harmed.
+There are three kinds of lichens: foliose, which is leaf-like, fruticose, which is shrub-like, and crustose, which is crust-like.
 In the former, the fungus provides structure and protection, and the photosynthetic partner provides food via photosynthesis.
 Examples include Cladonia rangiferina, the reindeer lichen, which grows in tundra areas, and Xanthoria parietina, the sunburst lichen, common on rocks and tree bark in temperate areas.

 Also Read:

 Mycorrhizae accompany roots as symbiotic associations with fungi.
 There are two general categories: ectomycorrhizae, sheathing roots, and endomycorrhizae, called arbuscular mycorrhizae because they penetrate inside root cells.
-Such relationships are very important in the biological activities of plants, consequently enhancing nutrient exchange, more in phosphorus and nitrogen, improving water absorption, and promoting better growth and resistance to stress in plants.
+Such relationships are very important in the biological activities of plants, consequently enhancing nutrient exchange, especially in phosphorus and nitrogen, improving water absorption, and promoting better growth and resistance to stress in plants.
 Examples of mycorrhizal plants include most trees, several of which form ectomycorrhizae, such as pines and oaks, and most crops, which form endomycorrhizae, such as wheat and maize.

 The table below indicates the major difference between lichens and mycorrhizae.
 Explore more Differences and Comparisons Articles in Biology to deepen your knowledge of key concepts in biology.